 • Photographic conditions – Examine the different conditions in which you may need to photograph as this will also determine the type of photography gear that you would need to best capture your subjects.

 • Specialist local guides – Never underestimate the value of local guides and their knowledge of the area, species location, nesting sites, etc.

 • Choosing the right lodges or camps – The location can become the perfect backdrop.
 The photography can be enjoyed in camp or around your accommodation.
-Most of the birds in and around these camps have grown quite accustomed to having people around and this makes for much better photography opportunities of very relaxed birds.
-Some lodges also put out feeders for the birds, which also makes for very easy photography.
+Most of the birds in and around these camps have grown quite accustomed to having people around and this makes for much better photo opportunities of very relaxed birds.
+Some lodges also put out feeders for the birds, which also makes for very easy bird photography.

 Know your gear and the limitations thereof